bluem-development/bluem-php/README.md

 Or use a class alias to ensure code functioning.
 This is a refactor since version 1.x.

 Furthermore, all generally available functions are still available.

+### Versions before 2.0
+No changelog was recorded.
+Please refer to the [commit log](https://github.com/DaanRijpkema/bluem-php/commits/master) for more information